Amundi: Socially responsible investment

 In 2018, Amundi advanced its activities in the practice of socially responsible investing (SRI).
 In March 2018, Amundi joined forces with the International Finance Corporation (a member of the World Bank Group) to launch a green bond focused on emerging market countries.
 With $1.42 billion of assets at the time of its launch, the vehicle is the largest green bond fund in the world.
 In October 2018, Amundi also announced its ‘2021 Action Plan’, which seeks to bring all its investments in line with environmental, social and corporate governance (ESG) criteria.
 By 2021, 100% of the group's assets under management will be invested in accordance with ESG criteria, compared to just 5% (32 billion euros) at the time of Amundi's launch in 2010, and 19% (280 billion euros) when the plan was announced in 2018.
 As part of this plan, Amundi also committed itself to take account of ESG criteria in its voting policy when participating in annual general meetings of firms in which it is a shareholder.

-As of December 2022, Amundi has USD 911.45 billion of assets under management in responsible investment.
+As of December 2022, Amundi has US$911.45 billion of assets under management in responsible investment.